Sometimes the most important things come in small packages or are least expensive. One of those things is pontoon bumpers.

 These bumpers are mounted either horizontally or vertically on docks, pilings, or boathouses.
 What is good about these bumpers is that you can set them and forget them.
 They will always be there to protect your boat when you are docking.

-Dock Edge + Inc. ProDock Commercial Grade Heavy Slant P Dock Bumper is perfect to add to your dock.
+Dock Edge + Inc. ProDock Commercial Grade Heavy Slant P Dock Bumper is perfect for adding to your dock.
 It is durable, thanks to being reinforced by two internal supports.

 The marine-grade flexible PVC does not chip or crack under normal usage.
 UV inhibitors and fungicides prevent yellowing, fading, and deterioration from sunlight.